rsimai/midi-bridge/README.md

 ### Toggle state
 In order to toggle one has to read the actual value first.
 This requires up to three activities: read state, change state, set indicator accordingly.

+### Latency
+Sliders that send (nearly) all values even when moving fast may create a lot of traffic and actions queue up.
+Skipping some may be required and justified, if superseded by following.

 ### Multiple devices of the same type
 There is no easy way to distinguish between them as the OS assigns the port but the config needs to allow.